IsmaelMartinez/teams-for-linux/KNOWN_ISSUES.md

 ## Blank page

-Sometimes developers from Microsoft Teams make some changes that breaks the application, for this reason you may encounter a blank page and title saying `Microsoft Teams - initializing`.
-There are two workarounds for this:
+Some users have reported a blank page on login (with the title `Microsoft Teams - initializing`).

+The following workarounds tend to solve the issue:

 + Right click on the Microsoft Teams icon tray and click on Refresh.

-This the most common try, if this doesn't work for you please see the next one.
+(Ctrl+R)

+If the above doesn't work:

-+ Close the application and delete this folder `.config/Teams for Linux/Partitions/teams-4-linux/Service Worker`
++ Close the application and delete the Service Worker folder under`.config/Teams for Linux/Partitions/teams-4-linux/Service Worker` (or `.config/teams-for-linux/Partitions/teams-4-linux/Service Worker`)

-This is a known bug at https://github.com/IsmaelMartinez/teams-for-linux/issues/171
+Refer to [171](https://github.com/IsmaelMartinez/teams-for-linux/issues/171) for more info

-Open Microsoft Teams and you should see everything working.
-If you reload or close the application and see the blank page again, please repeat the second workaround.
+If when you reload or close the application you get the blank page again, please repeat the second workaround.